 But it’ll definitely be a challenge to get on the first page.

-My personal favourite is to write a skyscraper article.
+My favourite is writing a skyscraper article and creating a video to supplement the post.
 This article then covers all 4 aspects of intent, increasing my chances of getting on the first page.

 The only trade-off?
 My time.